ajmendez/PyMix/README.txt

 PyMix - The Python mixture package
 Author: Benjamin Georgi
 Contact: georgi@molgen.mpg.de
+Contributors: Alexander Mendez

 Installation Instructions:
 --------------------------

-    Required Packages
+* Required Packages

         # Python (version 2.5.2 recommended)
         # Numpy
         # GSL GNU Scientific library

-    Optional Packages
+* Optional Packages

         # GHMM for mixtures of HMMs
         # pylab for plotting functions in plotMixture.py

-    How to install ?
+* How to install ?

     Extract the tarball to some directory of your choice.
     Change into the directory and run: